Holy Rosary Cathedral, Kaohsiung

+Pope John Paul II raised the shrine to the status of Minor Basilica via his Pontifical decree Deipara in Cælis on 22 May 1995.
+The decree was signed and notarized by the former Vatican Secretary of State, Cardinal Angelo Sodano.

 History

-The cathedral was first established in 1860 by Spanish from Filipinas and rebuilt to its present dimensions in 1928.
+The original cathedral was first established in 1858 to 1860 by the Kingdom of Spain based in the Philippines.
+It was started by Spaniard Catholic priests, Father Fernando Sainz of the Dominican Order and Father Angelo Bofurull.
+It was rebuilt to its present dimensions in 1928.

+An image of the Madonna and Child of the Holy Rosary dates back from 1863 and is enshrined within the high altar of the basilica.

-Architecture
+Roman Architecture

 The architectural style is modeled after both Gothic and Romanesque.
 The interior design is loosely similar to that of Manila Cathedral in the Philippines.

-Activities
+Religious services

-Mass is held daily, with English mass celebrated at 11:00 a.m. every Sunday.
-The cathedral is known throughout Kaohsiung for its annual Christmas Eve celebrations, which lasts the whole evening before Christmas Day.
+At this shrine, Catholic Mass is offered daily.
+Due to its nearby vicinity to the Love River, it is also a popular tourist site for romantic lovers and families.
+The cathedral is mostly known throughout Kaohsiung for its annual Christmas Eve celebrations, which lasts the whole evening before Christmas Day.

 Transportation

 The cathedral is accessible within walking distance west from Central Park Station of Kaohsiung MRT.